-- To review the current organizational structure of the Company and compensation package for the staff excluding senior management staff i.e one level below the Board. - To recommend and review recruitment, succession, retirement plan - To approve any amendments in Staff Rules as may be required from time to time other than amendments pertaining to compensation package - To approve such other changes in any HR related policies of operational nature other than those which are of monetary nature. - Such other matters as may be referred to by the Board from time to time.
+- To review the current organizational structure of the Company and compensation package for the staff excluding senior management staff i.e. one level below the Board. - To recommend and review recruitment, succession, retirement plan - To approve any amendments in Staff Rules as may be required from time to time other than amendments pertaining to compensation package - To approve such other changes in any HR related policies of operational nature other than those which are of monetary nature.